CourtHive/tods-competition-factory/documentation/docs/apis/tournament-engine-api.md

 ## addPenalty

-Add a penaltyItem to one or more particpants.
+Add a penaltyItem to one or more participants.

 ```js
 const createdAt = new Date().toISOString();